kwaldenphd/pandas-intro/README.md

 Q3: Describe a DataFrame in your own words.

 Q4: Create your own small DataFrame.
 Write code that accomplishes the following tasks.
-Include code + comments.
+Your answer for these items should include a Python program + comments that document process and explain your code.

 - Change the original column order
 - Select a specific column(s) using its index label or name attribute
 - Select a specific row(s) using its index label or index value
 - Remove a column from the DataFrame
 - Determine summary statistics for values in the DataFrame

-Q5: Write code that loads in a different CSV file as a DataFrame and accomplishes each of the following tasks.
-Include code + comments.
+Q5: Write code that loads in a different `.csv` file as a DataFrame and accomplishes each of the following tasks.
+Your answer for these items should include a Python program + comments that document process and explain your code.

 - Shows the first five rows
 - Shows the last five rows
 - Checks the data types for each column